dat-ecosystem/blog/posts/2023-06-27-meet-nina-alex.md

   <br>
 Fueled by community support and grants, DatDot pioneers a finance model that rewards open-source initiatives.
 Their commitment extends to the development of a Data Vault, a one-stop solution adhering to peer-to-peer app standards.
 Seamlessly backup and switch between apps, empowering you to take control of your data effortlessly.
   <br><br>
 Join the DatDot movement today and embrace the journey towards data sovereignty.
 Let's reclaim control over our digital existence and usher in a new era of privacy, security, and empowerment.
 Together, we can redefine the rules of the digital universe.
 <br><br>
 So, dear wanderers of the digital realm, let's take the leap into a future where data sovereignty is within our grasp. </div>
 </div>

 <style>
 .image-right {
   float:right;
 }
 .image-left {
   float:left;
 }
 .image {
   width:30%;
   margin-right:10px;
 }
 .image img {
     display:block;
     width:100%;
 }

+.post-full-image {
+  background-size: 75%;
+  background-repeat: no-repeat;
+}

+@media only screen and (min-width: 1024px) {
+  .post-full-image {
+    background-size: 50%;
+  }
+}
 </style>